 Doctoral admissions are based on GPA, GRE scores (the general test is required), LSAT score (for J.D. applicants only), relevant work and research experience, letters of recommendation, and personal statements.
 All applicants go through a three-phase admissions process.
+They must apply to Graduate Studies and the Law College (J.D. applicants only).
+If applying for the MLS an additional application to Graduate Studies is required.
 They must be accepted by the Law-Psychology admissions committee, the Psychology program, and the Law College.

 Persons with application questions should call (402-472-3229) or write the Admissions Coordinator, Jamie Longwell, Law-Psychology Program, 238 Burnett Hall, Lincoln, NE 68588-0308.

 The City of Lincoln